Do I Have Enough Auto Insurance?

 To determine if you are over-insured, consider the following:

-Protect Your Assets with Higher Liability Limits: If you have assets that could be seized in a lawsuit, then you want your liability insurance to cover those assets.
+Protect Your Assets with Higher Liability Limits: If you have assets that could be seized in a lawsuit, you want your liability insurance to cover those assets.
 Let’s say you have a $500,000 home.
-You carry minimum liability car insurance for your state, giving you $20,000 of protection in an accident.
+You carry minimum liability car insurance for your state, giving you $20,000 protection in an accident.
 You cause a serious accident, and the other driver is injured.
 Your insurance covers just $20,000 of that driver’s medical bills, and you must pay the remaining costs out of pocket.
 In this situation, you could be forced to liquidate your assets to cover your liability.
 That’s why carrying higher insurance limits is important.
 It can be the difference between keeping and losing your assets.

-Avoid Higher Liability Limits If You Have No Assets: If you have no assets to seize, then you may be over-insured with higher liability limits.
-In this situation, it may not be worth it to carry $2 million or more in liability coverage, for example.
+Avoid Higher Liability Limits If You Have No Assets: If you have no assets to seize, you may be over-insured with higher liability limits.
+In this situation, it may not be worth carrying $2 million or more in liability coverage, for example.
 Even if you cause a serious accident, the other driver cannot seize assets you do not own.
 Nevertheless, some people maintain higher liability limits because it’s relatively cheap and gives them peace of mind, regardless of the value of their assets.

 Self-Insure with Cash: Some people have plenty of cash and would rather “self-insure” themselves against losses.
 In this case, you may be okay with lower liability limits and lower coverage limits.
 In a worst-case scenario, you could cover your losses with cash.
 If you have plenty of cash or other liquid assets to cover emergency expenses, lawsuits, and other costs, then you may be okay with lower insurance limits.

 Consider Your Driving Habits and Risk: Even if you’re the world’s safest driver, you could get into a serious car accident this afternoon.
-However, if you are a safe driver with decades of accident-free experience, then you may be okay with higher deductibles and lower limits.
+However, if you are a safe driver with decades of accident-free experience, you may be okay with higher deductibles and lower limits.
 Consider your driving habits, average annual mileage, and overall risk to determine the right level of insurance.

 Medical Expenses and Repair Costs in Your State: Some states have surprisingly low insurance requirements.
 In these states, a basic plan may provide only a small amount of coverage, forcing you to pay out of pocket for vehicle repair costs, medical bills, and other expenses after an accident.
 A single car accident could easily cause $200,000 in medical bills, which is higher than the minimum limits of any state.
 Consider medical expenses, repair costs, and the overall cost of living in your state to determine if your insurance would cover the average accident.